LLM-Enhanced Dialogue Management for Full-Duplex Spoken Dialogue Systems: Semantic VAD for dialogue management

 \subsection{Data preparation and model training}

-Data preparation consists of four stages: data generation, cleaning, post-processing, and augmentation.
+Data preparation consists of four stages: data generation, cleaning, post-processing, and augmentation \footnote{The data preparation scripts are available at: \url{https://github.com/HaoZhang6720/fullduplex-dialogue-data}}.
 We generated full-duplex conversations using 20,000 prompts with Yuanbao \cite{TencentChat2025}, but found that not all generated data align fully with the intended structure due to limited command-following abilities.
 To address this, we applied strict data cleaning, filtering malformed outputs, and incorrect control tokens, resulting in a retention rate of 60\%.
 Given this, we also adopted an alternative strategy: first generating standard QA dialogues, which LLMs handle more effectively, and then introduce various interaction patterns via controlled post-processing.
 The final training dataset combines conversations from both strategies.

 We further augmented the data by modifying the punctuation at the end of user queries to better match the ASR output.
 The final dataset includes 11,990 conversations with 80,338 dialogue rounds covering diverse interaction scenarios (Figure~\ref{fig:system}(e)).
 Furthermore, we examine extreme cases with a high proportion (over 50\%) or exclusively real/fake interruptions or incomplete queries, which led to overfitting and degraded performance, reinforcing the need for balanced training data.
 To mitigate potential degradation of the base LLM’s capabilities, we included the corresponding uninterrupted dialogues alongside full-duplex samples in the training set.